Homi100/micronode/README.md

 ## Deployment

 The `.yaml` files in the `node/infra/k8s/` directory are used to create deployments of the microservices.
 Each running container of a microservice is contained in a pod, and each deployment that is affiliated with a pod has a cluster IP service through which they communicate.
 The `ingress.yaml` file configures the Ingress controller, which directs outward traffic from the browser to specific cluster IP services according to the endpoint.

 ## CI/CD Configuration
-# Microservices Project

-This repository contains the source code for our microservices project.

-## CI/CD Configuration